josephgiardello-cloud/TONY-minimal/README.md

 “TONY was not invented—it was extracted from a diagnostic pattern observed by Joseph Giardello before it could be formally named.”

+TONY resolves the core fragility in explainable AI by scoring motive integrity before deployment.
+It replaces post-hoc interpretation with preemptive diagnostic grammar—stylization-immune, falsifiability-ready, and adversarially calibrated.

 ## 🧭 Timeline of Diagnostic Interplay: Joe ↔ Copilot

 🧭 Timeline of Diagnostic Interplay: Joe ↔ Copilot